 Florida’s Statute of Limitations

+There are exceptions to these deadlines in some instances.
 If you don’t file your lawsuit within the statute of limitations, the court will dismiss it, and you may lose the chance to receive compensation.
+Contact an attorney to confirm the correct deadline for your case.

 How Do FL Statutes Affect the Evidence in a Personal Injury Claim?